nishantbansal2509/nishantbansal2509.github.io/_posts/2020-05-25-docker-commands.md

 `docker container inspect <id/name>` command low level information about the particular container.

 `docker container stats` command list the container(s) resource usage statistics.
+Optionally a container id or name can be supplied to monitor that container's resource usage.